Vogelmensch/scanner/paper/scanner-paper.typ

   node((4, -1), " "),
 ))

-TODO: Write about the ACM task in the beginning.
+#show: acmart.with(
+  format: "acmsmall",
+  // Text in "" is taken literally, while text in [] is "interpreted", e.g., --- is converted to an m-dash
+  title: [No Need for Search to Solve the Scanner],
+  subtitle: "The ICPC Scanner Problem",
+  authors: {
+    (
+      (
+        name: "David Knöpp",
+        email: "david.knoepp@student.uni-tuebingen.de",
+        affiliation: (
+          institution: "University of Tübingen",
+          country: "Germany",
+        ),
+      ),
+    )
+  },

+  abstract: [
+    ACM releases several programming problems for ICPC every year.
+Problem "5168 - Scanner" provides the depth of a three-dimensional body as input, and demands the discrete reconstruction of the body as output.
+Exhaustive search fails to solve the problem in reasonable time.
+We propose a method that greatly reduces the search space for Exhaustive Search by exploiting a spatial property of the wanted body.
+Applying this method to randomly generated, valid inputs allows to fully avoid searching for $~ 98.5 %$ of inputs.
+  ],
+  ccs: none,
+  keywords: ("ICPC", "Scanner", "Search"),
+  copyright: "studentpaper",

+  acmYear: 2025,
+)

+= Introduction <intro>

+The Scanner Problem introduces a scenario in which a three-dimensional body has been scanned for its depth.
+The participants' task is to reconstruct the body from those depth-values alone.
+We explain the problem in detail in @encoding.

+The intuitive solution to this problem is to search through all possible assignments of `FULL` and `EMPTY` for the discretized matrices, through exhaustive or local search.
+This approach is not ideal for two reasons.
+1. Exhaustive Search has an exponential time complexity, which makes it unusable for bigger matrices (especially the ones features in the original problem description).
+2. Local Search may find solutions, but cannot identify invalid inputs.
+We cannot eliminate the need for search entirely (see @exhaustive).
+Still, we can view the problem at a different light.
+- The results that we are searching for share a common property, which we call the "chunk-property".
+The chunk-property can be exploited to assign large groups of cells at once with absolute certainty (see @chunk).
+- Some inputs may have zero or multiple solutions.
+We found two conditions that allow for handling those kind of inputs early (see @iterate).
+- We performed an exeriment to quantize the number of inputs that can be solved in this way.
+We generated random, valid data and checked the number of inputs where the program did not time-out, i.e. where it stuck at local search for too long.
+The results show that we can solve $~ 98.5 %$ of problems in sub-exponential time (see @analysis).
+While we are able to avoid exhaustive search for most inputs, some inputs still require a full search.
+Thus, further research for better search algorithms is still required.

-= Encoding a 3d body
+= Encoding a 3d body <encoding>

 To understand the scanner-algorithm, we must first understand the semantics of the code we are solving.
 In this section, we start with a three-dimensional body and encode it step by step, to end up with a set of integer-arrays.

-Step one: Along the vertical axis, the body is divided into a finite set of two-dimensional slices.
-Each slice is viewed as constant in depth along the vertical axis.
+*Step one*: Along the vertical axis, the body is divided into a finite set of two-dimensional slices.
+Each slice is viewed as constant in depth along the vertical axis, i.e. having a discrete vertical depth of one.
 We then encode every slice independently of the others.
 All subsequent steps are applied to each slice individually.
-For the rest of the paper, we focus on one slice only for understandability.
+For the rest of the paper, we focus on one slice only for better understandability.

-Step two: The slice is discretized as a grid of $h times w$ cells.
-A cell's state is binary-encoded: if the cell contains any portion of the body, the cell is encoded as `FULL`.
+*Step two*: The slice is discretized as a grid of $h times w$ cells.
+A cell's state is binary-encoded: if the cell contains _any_ portion of the body, the cell is encoded as `FULL`.
 Otherwise, it is encoded as `EMPTY`.
 See @discretization.

-Step three: The grid of cells is now being measured for its depth along four directions.
+*Step three*: The grid of cells is now being measured for its depth along four directions.
 See @scanning for a visualization.
 The directions are:
 - horizontal
 - first diagonal (from bottom left to top right)
 - vertical, and